tonethar/IGME-330-Spring-2023/notes/intro-to-node-1.md

 ## V. Next Steps

 - There isn't too much more to do with this example right now, as this web service has but one entry point (i.e. it does 1 thing and accepts no additional parameters)
+- Take a look inside the **node_modules** fodler - you should now see a **cowsay** folder
-- Take a look inside of the **package.json** file that was created to see what's stored in there
+- Also open up the **package.json** file that was created to see what's in there, which is a list of this app's code dependencies:

 **package.json**
 ```